webcrunch/projektarbeteJava/README.md

 # projektarbeteJava
-An OOP group assignment for Java course in Jensen education
+An OOP group assignment for Java course in Jensen education.
+Just a test commit!